chatwoot/docs/docs/handbook/engineering/enterprise-edition.md

 ```

-### Developing Feature Exclusive for Enterprise Edition
+### Developing features exclusive for Enterprise Edition

-If the feature is not present in Community Edition, We must directly put the code into the enterprise directory without the enterprise namespace.
+If the feature is not present in Community Edition, we must directly put the code into the enterprise directory without the enterprise namespace.
 This works because we have the enterprise directory in [autoload paths](https://github.com/chatwoot/chatwoot/blob/41b89014324772d8351b15936d25623f852980cb/config/application.rb#L19).

 ```
 # no need for extra enterprise namespacing since we aren't preppending